moderneinc/rewrite-recipe-starter/README.md

 ## To release your recipe artifact

+### From Github Actions

+The starter contains a Github action that will push a snapshot on every successful build.

+Run the release action to publish a release version of a recipe.

+### From the command line

-To build a snapshot, run `./gradlew snapshot` to build a snapshot and publish it to Moderne's open artifact repository for inclusion at [app.moderne.io](https://app.moderne.io).
+To build a snapshot, run `./gradlew snapshot publish` to build a snapshot and publish it to Moderne's open artifact repository for inclusion at [app.moderne.io](https://app.moderne.io).

-To build a release, run `./gradlew final` to tag a release and publish it to Moderne's open artifact repository for inclusion at [app.moderne.io](https://app.moderne.io).
+To build a release, run `./gradlew final publish` to tag a release and publish it to Moderne's open artifact repository for inclusion at [app.moderne.io](https://app.moderne.io).